aaronshin43/Fruitboxsolver/README.md

 1. **Detects the Game Board**: Identifies the green background and crops the relevant area.
 2. **Extracts Numbers**: Uses template matching to recognize numbers on the grid.
 3. **Finds Optimal Moves**: Computes all valid boxes where the sum is 10.
+Pick the best strategy among three: 1.
+Remove the most apples in one move.
+2. Remove the least apples in one move.
+3. Simulate 2 moves ahead and pick the best initial move
 4. **Executes Moves**: Simulates mouse drag actions to select and remove the optimal box.
 5. **Repeats Until No Moves Left**: Iterates the process until no more valid moves exist.